 - Rising senior—outstanding rising juniors or sophomores who meet the other selection criteria will be considered

-- Majoring in mathematics, statistitics, or related fields
+- Majoring in mathematics, statistics, or related fields

-- Have completed linear algebra, differential equations, and at least two upper level courses such as abstract algebra, matrix theory, analysis, complex variables, elementary number theory, probability theory, and numerical analysis
+- Have completed linear algebra, differential equations, and at least two upper level courses such as abstract algebra, matrix theory, analysis, complex variables, elementary number theory, probability, and numerical analysis

 Women, minorities from underrepresented groups, first-generation college students, and students from predominantly undergraduate institutions with limited research programs are especially encouraged to apply.